era/elias.sh/markdown/posts/peg_and_rust.md

 ## TinyLang

 Ok, so let’s head back to my side project.
 TinyLang is not really a general-purpose language, but a template language.
-The main goal is to define based on templates how a final static website will look like.
+The main goal is to define based on templates how a static website will look like.
 My main needs are:

 1. Anything that is pure HTML should just be copied over
 2. I need a way to “print” variable values